-Academic Achievement Combined NeSA Math/ELA, NeSA Alternate and ACT Elementary, Middle, High, District Students 10 Academic Progress Improvement Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Academic Progress Growth in NeSA Reading and Math Elementary (No 3rd Grade), Middle, District Students At minimum 10 Academic Progress Non-Proficiency Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Graduation Rate 4- and 7- Year Cohort Graduation Rates High School, District Students At minimum, a cohort size of 10 from both the 4- and 7-year cohorts Progress in Achieving English Language Proficiency ELPA21 K-12 Elementary, Middle, High, District Students At minimum 10 School Quality and Student Success Chronic Absenteeism Elementary, Middle, High, District Students 10 students School Quality and Student Success Science Indicator Elementary, Middle, High, District Students At minimum 10 School Quality or Student Success AQuESTT EBA Elementary, Middle, High, District Students, as described by building-level data described previously At minimum 10 students inclusion of an indicator, then the indicator will either not be included or the school will receive the district's rating depending on the indicator.
+Academic Achievement Combined NeSA Math/ELA, NeSA Alternate and ACT Elementary, Middle, High, District Students 10 Academic Progress Improvement Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Academic Progress Growth in NeSA Reading and Math Elementary (No 3rd Grade), Middle, District Students At minimum 10 Academic Progress Non-Proficiency Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Graduation Rate 4- and 7- Year Cohort Graduation Rates High School, District Students At minimum, a cohort size of 10 from both the 4- and 7-year cohorts Progress in Achieving English Language Proficiency ELPA21 K-12 Elementary, Middle, High, District Students At minimum 10 School Quality and Student Success Chronic Absenteeism Elementary, Middle, High, District Students 10 students School Quality and Student Success Science Indicator Elementary, Middle, High, District Students At minimum 10 School Quality or Student Success AQuESTT EBA Elementary, Middle, High, District Students, as described by building-level data described previously At minimum 10 students method insures all schools in the state are included in the system, and all indicators are used in classification.

 The AQuESTT system utilizes a minimum number of 10 students for a school/district to be included in the calculation of each indicator.
-If a school does not have enough students for ii.
+If a school does not have enough students for inclusion of an indicator, then the school will receive the district's score on that indicator.
+This ii.
 If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for purposes of accountability, provide that number consistent with 34 C.F.R. \$200.17(a)(2)(iv).